-Shopping, dinner and drinks – You don’t have to have a lavish trip to up your Moms Night Out.
+Shopping, dinner and drinks – You don’t have to have a lavish trip to up your night out with your mom friends.
 Go out to dinner, shop a little and then have some drinks.
 You’ll spend quality time together and hopefully you’ll be able to get some new things for you!

 Spa Day – There is nothing like having a short getaway with the girls at a spa.
 Massages, maybe a pedicure or manicure.

 Concert – Whether you’re seeing a favorite band from your high school glory days or you’re catching the newest up and comer in music, a night out singing and dancing with the girls is sometimes all the doctor ordered.